Weekend Overnight Shelter Staff - State and Federal Work Study

 - Must be 18 years old or older.

-- Must demonstrate ability to work effectively in a team-driven, harm reduction oriented, service organization.
+- Demonstrate ability to work effectively in a volunteer-driven, harm reduction oriented, service organization.

-- Must have highly developed communication skills: ability to communicate the written and spoken word clearly and effectively; ability to communicate to a wide variety of people with ease.
+- Highly developed communication skills: ability to communicate the written and spoken word clearly and effectively; ability to communicate to a wide variety of people with ease.

-- Strong understanding of issues related to poverty, oppression, and homelessness
+- Solid understanding of issues related to poverty, oppression, and homelessness

-This is a part-time hourly position scheduled for a minimum one or two 12 hour shelter shifts per week Work-Study compensation available for eligible candidates.
+This is a part-time hourly position scheduled for a minimum one or two 12 hour shelter shifts per week.
+Shifts will likely be scheduled for Friday, Saturday, or Sunday nights.
+Work-Study compensation available for eligible candidates.
 Compensation is $15/hour.